matsim-org/pt2matsim/README.md

 _useArtificialLoopLink_ defines if such an artificial loop link should be created regardless of the other parameters.
 Tram, subway, ferry, funicular and gondola routes are normally mapped with artificial links.

-The implementation allows to manually define link candidate beforehand in the config (in a _manualLinkCandidates_ parameterset or a separate csv file (parameter _manualLinkCandidate_CsvFile_).
-This helps mapping with complicated rail stations.

 #### Creating mode dependent router
 The config parameterset _transportModeAssignment_ defines for a transport mode, what links a transit route is allowed to use.
 For example, transit routes with schedule mode bus can only use links with "bus" or "car" as modes.
 Similarly, all